CCRI-Cyberknights/stemday_2025_takehome/challenges/15_ProcessInspection/README.md

 🖥️ Challenge 15: Process Inspection
 ====================================

-Liber8 operatives have planted a rogue process on a compromised system to exfiltrate sensitive data.
+CryptKeeper operatives have planted a rogue process on a compromised system to exfiltrate sensitive data.
 You’ve obtained a snapshot of the system’s running processes.
 Hidden within the **command-line arguments** of five suspicious processes are “flags” — but only ONE of them is authentic.
 The rest are decoys.

 🎯 **Your Mission:**